zaphosting/docs/docs/moe-firststeps-dashboard.md

 ### Games

 Under **Games** you always have the possibility to change the game variant of your existing game or to install another game in general.
 Games with the same slot price can be selected directly under **Available Games**.
 For all other games an adjustment of the slot price is required first.
-More information about this can be found in the [Game Change](gameserver-gameswitch.md) guide.
+More information about this can be found in the [Change the game](gameserver-gameswitch.md) guide.

 ![img](https://screensaver01.zap-hosting.com/index.php/s/xkkECw7o52fAMWk/preview)